 Technically an annuity was never legislated into existence, it was reaffirmed as a standard in 1913.
-In other words, the primary tax benefit of an annuity is tax deferral and congress never actually created it.
+In other words, the primary tax benefit of an annuity is tax deferral and Congress never actually created it.
 It was born as America was born.

 That amount has yet to make it to any tax return, in other words, the Federal Government had not yet received the taxes due.

 An easy change in IRAs is setting a limit on the valuation of any one IRA account.
-Currently, any amount of money can be on deposit in a IRA, changing the limit to a cap will cause larger IRA accounts to be exposed to tax liability.
+Currently, any amount of money can be on deposit in an IRA, changing the limit to a cap will cause larger IRA accounts to be exposed to tax liability.
 This change would affect wealthier investors but could also cause concern for younger investors hoping to accumulate a large retirement account.

-Along with setting a cap on IRA values, congress could adjust maximums on IRA contributions?
+Along with setting a cap on IRA values, Congress could adjust maximums on IRA contributions?
 This would expose more funds destined for tax deferral into a taxable position.

-Annuities also qualify for a tax spread out on gains when used as income, this means that the tax due on the payout of the annuity is spread out over the term of the annuity, no lump sum taxation.
+Annuities also qualify for a tax spread out on gains when used as income; this means that the tax due on the payout of the annuity is spread out over the term of the annuity, no lump sum taxation.

-In addition, there is no limit for funds placed in an annuity.
+Also, there is no limit for funds placed in an annuity.
 When you consider the power and benefits of an annuity, it makes one wonder why an IRA should even be a consideration for a retirement planning vehicle.